wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

 ### Identity Server as a trusted IdP

-To configure WSO2 Identity Server as a trusted identity provider in a service provider application, you need to perorm the following tasks.
+To configure WSO2 Identity Server as a trusted identity provider in a service provider application, you need to perform the following tasks.
 1. Export the SAML2 metadata of the resident identity provider.
 2. Import the metadata to the relevant service provider.